 Tolan: We must seek the Kingdom of God first in our saving, spending, and investing.
 Since it is His money, we must make His priorities our own.
 As an educator, I always suggest investing in your own financial education so you can make informed decisions that honor Him.

-Biblical financial literacy isn’t just about math; it’s about the heart.
-As Ryan Tolan encourages: “Pray, trust in the Lord’s guidance, and remember that your income does not equal your life’s worth.
+Ryan Tolan leaves readers with this reminder: “Pray, trust in the Lord’s guidance, and remember that your income does not equal your life’s worth.
 Keep hope.”

 About the Expert